 Help spread the word about SCH’s mission!
 Tell your Facebook friends and share on other social networking sites.
 Talk to your friends, families, co-workers, neighbors – anyone who might be interested in hearing the story or able to help in the cause.
 Get their stories out there.
 Triumph with them.
 Laugh with them, cry with them, envision their happy, healthy futures at SCH and beyond.

 Some children (those under the age of 16) are available for adoption.
-Other young adults over the age of 16 with severe disabilities or needs will stay at SCH for the rest of their lives and enjoy 24/7, round-the-clock care, whether through ayahs (carers) or foster parents in their homes.
+Other young adults over the age of 16 may stay at SCH the rest of their lives and enjoy 24/7, round-the-clock care, whether through ayahs (carers) or foster parents in their homes.
 However, SCH does not turn children away once they reach ‘unadoptable’ age, as do most orphanages around the world.
 SCH takes care of children from the tiniest newborns and infants, to young adults, and beyond.
 SCH takes care of those in need, even when the circumstances are less than ‘typical’.

 After all, what is ‘typical’, anyway?